-SQL (Structured Query Language): A standard fourth generation programming language (4GL - a programming language that is closer to natural language and easier to work with than a high-level language).
-The popular standard for running database searches (queries) and reports.
+SQL (Structured Query Language): A database computer language used to manage the data in relational databases.
+A standard fourth generation programming language (4GL - a programming language that is closer to natural language and easier to work with than a high-level language).